jbloomlab/CoV_229E_antigenic_drift/README.md

 # Antigenic drift of the human seasonal coronavirus 229E

-Study by Laurel Kelnhofer-Millevolte, Rachel Eguia, Katharine Crawford, and Jesse Bloom
+Study by Rachel Eguia, Katharine Crawford, Laurel Kelnhofer-Millevolte, and Jesse Bloom

 The analysis is divided into some manual steps that provide the input data, followed by an automated computational analysis to prodcue the rest of the results from input data.

-## Manual steps
+## Manual steps to generate input data for phylogenetic analyses
 These manual steps are used to generate the input data in the [./data/](data) subdirectory.

 ### Genbank accessions and extra metadata